-Opera in the Open - 4 events, Chinese New Year's Festival, Musictown Festival The LAB 4 X studio rehearsal spaces open 7 x days a week approx. 2000 x people per month 32 Artists exhibited in the Lab Gallery Street Art Forum met with group Of Professional Street Artists to discuss cooperation with DCC Artists Residences: St. Patrick's Lodge, 6 and 7 Albert Cottages and 9 Wooden Buildings.
-17 x artists & artistic companies accommodated Incubation space Units 3 & 4 James Joyce Street €530,000 paid in Arts Grants €20,000 in Bursaries paid €300,000 in programming with Artist and Arts Organisations 2019 Erasmus + Programme After 2 years between Ireland & 5 x European countries, 2,813 x pupils have received 664 x Visual Thinking Strategies teaching sessions across 24 x European schools & institutions Public Art: The sculpture of Luke Kelly by Vera Klute on Guild Street and statue of Luke Kelly by John Coll on South King Street were launched by President Michael D Higgins on the 30th January 2019.
-Enhance the profile of the Dublin City Art Gallery the Hugh Lane During 2019 Dublin City Gallery the Hugh Lane: Initiated project to develop the Gallery's new website The Gallery's PR was significantly improved via regular social media content and communication across Facebook Twitter and Instagram The Hugh Lane Gallery's imaginative and extensive education programmes for children and adults are central to the Gallery's strategy of being a leading city connected to Dublin and its people.
-30 artworks sent on loan to Irish and international galleries.
-Long term art loans enjoyed by visitors to the Mansion House, Áras an Uachtaráin, Farmleigh, Kilmainham Gaol.
-43 researchers consulted Bacon database, artist's files, or artworks.
-Contribute to the Decade of Exhibitions Commemorations programme, including the 1916 Rising, by The exhibition 'The Peace at Home?
-Dublin after the First World bringing the City's diverse War' was displayed in City Hall in Spring 2019, following the memory collections to citizens exhibition 'Micheal Mac Liammoir and the Dublin Gate Theatre' locally and internationally.
-2019 marked the centenary of the beginning of the War of Independence.
-The exhibition "Goodbye Dublin: The War of Independence in the City" was launched in August 2019 and was on display in Dublin City Library and Archive for three months before touring to City Hall.
-A traveling version of the exhibition will tour Dublin City Library branches throughout 2020.
-There were weekly guided tours by the historians in residence.
-Evil Literature exhibition highlighted books from the Dublin and Irish Collections that were 'banned' by the Irish Censor in the twentieth century.
-The exhibition ran at the Dublin City Library & Archive from April to June before moving to City Hall.
+- Opera in the Open 4 events, Chinese New Year's Festival, Musictown Festival - The LAB 4 X studio rehearsal spaces open 7 x days a week approx. 2000 x people per month - 32 Artists exhibited in the Lab Gallery - Street Art Forum met with group Of Professional Street Artists to discuss cooperation with DCC - Artists Residences: St. Patrick's Lodge, 6 and 7 Albert Cottages and 9 Wooden Buildings.
+17 x artists & artistic companies accommodated - Incubation space Units 3 & 4 James Joyce Street - €530.000 paid in Arts Grants - €20,000 in Bursaries paid - €300,000 in programming with Artist and Arts Organisations - 2019 Erasmus + Programme After 2 years between Ireland & 5 x European countries, 2,813 x pupils have received 664 x Visual Thinking Strategies teaching sessions across 24 x European schools & institutions - Public Art: The sculpture of Luke Kelly by Vera Klute on Guild Street and statue of Luke Kelly by John Coll on South King Street were launched by President Michael D Higgins on the 30th January 2019.

+Enhance the profile of the Dublin City Art Gallery the Hugh Lane

+During 2019 Dublin City Gallery the Hugh Lane:

+- Initiated project to develop the Gallery's new website - The Gallery's PR was significantly improved via regular social media content and communication across Facebook Twitter and Instagram - The Hugh Lane Gallery's imaginative and extensive education programmes for children and adults are central to the Gallery's strategy of being a leading city connected to Dublin and its people. - 30 artworks sent on loan to Irish and international galleries. - Long term art loans enjoyed by visitors to the Mansion House, Áras an Uachtaráin, Farmleigh, Kilmainham Gaol. - 43 researchers consulted Bacon database, artist's files, or artworks.

+Contribute to the Decade of Commemorations programme, including the 1916 Rising, by bringing the City's diverse memory collections to citizens locally and internationally.